A Practical Adaptive Subgame Perfect Gradient Method

 \subsection{Real-Data Feasibility Problems}

 As another set of problems derived from real data, we consider the search for a feasible point of an LP.
-Given an LP with the constraints $Ax \leq b$, one can frame this objective as minimizing $\max_i (Ax-b)_i$.
-If we apply either of our smoothing approaches \eqref{Eqn:Objective_LogSumExp}, \eqref{Eqn:Objective_PosSquared} from \cref{SubSec:Synth}, we obtain a smooth problem suitable for our set of algorithms.
+Given an LP with the constraints $Ax \leq b$, one can frame this objective as minimizing $\max_i \{(Ax-b)_i,0\}$.
+If we apply either of our smoothing approaches \eqref{Eqn:Objective_LogSumExp} or \eqref{Eqn:Objective_PosSquared} from \cref{SubSec:Synth}, we obtain a smooth problem suitable for our set of algorithms.
 We apply this method to the following problems from the ``LPfeas Benchmark'' dataset \cite{LPSource}: \texttt{brazil3}, \texttt{chromaticindex1024-7}, \texttt{ex10}, \texttt{graph40-40}, \texttt{qap15}, \texttt{savsched1}, \texttt{scpm1}, \texttt{set-cover-model}, and \texttt{supportcase10}.
 These include high-dimensional ($d\approx 10^5$) sparse datasets.
 We apply both smoothing approaches to each data file, obtaining 18 total problem instances.
-We see similar trends in oracle-call performance but diminished real-time performance.
-We attribute this to the sparsity of data matrices, making gradient calculations more efficient and increasing the relative cost of our subproblem calculations.
+We see similar trends in oracle-call performance but reasonable gains in wall-clock performance.